 If we look to the interests of the technology sector and its investors, we can say one thing for certain about the future.
 There will be more machines.
 But there’s still a lot of gray area in how machines will be integrated into our lives, what form they will take and what roles they’ll play.

-To Keith Evan Green, Design and Environmental Analysis/Sibley School of Mechanical and Aerospace Engineering, figuring out the role of machines is inextricably linked to the question of our role as humans, our purpose.
+To Keith Evan Green, Design and Environmental Analysis/Mechanical and Aerospace Engineering, figuring out the role of machines is inextricably linked to the question of our role as humans, our purpose.
 “What are we going to do here?
 What are our dreams, our limitations?
 What are the practicalities of living a day, a year, a lifetime, and what can we do with machines to make things better or less painful?”
 Green asks.

 Green is a designer with training in both psychology and architecture.
 He envisions a future where machines are incorporated into our environment to help address some of our most wicked problems—the emotional and physical pain of aging or the challenges in how we learn and teach or how health care is delivered.
 He also imagines machines that can enhance our creativity and connections to each other and can even bring joy.
 “I think we can make meticulously wondrous machines,” he says.